The military use of the Táborfalva Shooting Range and Training Area has a more than 130 year-old history.

 The current use of the training area is mainly affected by the fact that the number of military corps and the number of soldiers are continuously decreasing from the beginning of the 1990s, now this number is less than 250000, so the number of drillings and the size of the area used for it have been also decreased.
 There are not that much arrivals and movements of rubber-tyred or tracked war vehicles, tanks, transport vehicles, tractors, technical machines on the roads of the training ground, than it were before.
 The statistics of the activity of the present Táborfalva Shooting Range and Training Area could be read several years back, so it is ascertainable, that the number of days used for shooting is 70-75, and the number of soldiers arrived for the drillings is 2500-3000 in a year, and those numbers are far less compared to the drillings held in early days, with 15 shooting days and 1500 soldiers in every month.
-The present typical range of activity at Táborfalva Shooting Range and Training Ground is performing trainings for missions.
+The present typical range of activity at Táborfalva Shooting Range and Training Area is performing trainings for missions.
 Soldiers and troops have to equally meet the requirements for serving abroad.
 The upmost aims of the present drillings and shootings are the professional application of individual and collective weapons, dealing with the difficulties of the terrain and creating team spirit.
 During the past 5-8 years, the following participants were trained for their missions: Yugoslav Wars: KFOR, SFOR; Afghan: ISAF, PRT, KAJA; Iraqi: IFOR; Cyprian: UNFICYP.
 Among the nearby corps, mainly the soldiers from the military stations of Szolnok, Kecskemét, Hódmezővásárhely and Debrecen arrive for the drillings.

-Almost the entire area of Táborfalva Shooting Range and Training Ground belongs to the Natura 2000 network, so the military use strongly focuses to the routes of the road system.
+Almost the entire area of Táborfalva Shooting Range and Training Area belongs to the Natura 2000 network, so the military use strongly focuses to the routes of the road system.
 In order to protect the wildlife living in the shooting-range, The Bakony Training Centre of the Hungarian Defence Force has been providing fire-fighting tasks with an up-to-date MAN-type fire-engine and 5 personnels during shootings since 2005.
 Our primary task is to extinguish fires often caused by the munitions of weapons as soon as possible.